 | 75th percentile | 1,065 | 72,420 | 10,863 | 7,242 | possible | registration mandatory |

-| 90th percentile | 2,351 | 159,868 | 23,980 | 15,987 |
+| 90th percentile | 2,351 | 159,868 | 23,980 | 15,987 | possible | mandatory |

 Six common mistakes

-- Ignoring the VAT threshold.
-An owner closes a first large deal, fails to register, and a year later receives a VID notice about missed registration, a penalty, and back-assessed VAT.
-Penalty amounts are governed by the Law on Taxes and Duties (*Likums par nodokļiem un nodevÄm*) and depend on the circumstances ā verify with VID or an adviser.
+The second: ignoring the VAT threshold.
+An owner closes a first large deal, skips registration, and a year later receives a VID notice about missed registration, a penalty, and back-assessed VAT.
+Penalty amounts are governed by the Law on Taxes and Duties (Likums par nodokļiem un nodevÄm) and depend on the circumstances.

-- Signing a cirsma contract without specifying volume and assortment breakdown.
+The sixth: signing a cirsma contract without specifying volume and assortment breakdown.
 The common practice of "selling forest for ā¬25,000" with no link to m³ is the leading source of disputes after extraction.
 The contract should state: total volume in m³, breakdown by assortments, price per assortment, term, and the measurement procedure after felling.

 FAQ